dbaluta/docs/2025/day1.md

 >
 > ```bash
 > cd ~/linux  # or navigate to the location where you cloned the repo
-> git pull origin main
+> git pull origin dev
 > ```
 >
 > Make sure you are on the correct branch (that is `main` branch).